SoftwareMadness/GreentegCoreApp/index.md

-# A new Tool gets Released （＾ω＾）
-The new Tool GCAWeb gets released connect it to your Watch and look at your temperature over the internet connect your watch to a pc
+# PCLink !!!
+## Wanna see your Temperature over the Internet ?
+Yes.
+## Ok you can connect to the Server by scanning the QR-Code <sup>(That dosent even fit on the screen)</sup> on the Watch.

 # License now AGPL !!!

-# Core App V1
+# Core App V2
 #### Get it while you can (:

 # Useful links: